-More and more teams have adopted the usage of linters and other static tools in their development process.
+More and more teams have adopted linters and other static tools in their development process.
 Some integrated them in the IDE of their preference, others automated by running them as an additional step in their CI.
-Also, there are those who run both ways.
+Also, some run both ways.

 What ‘s a linter, then?

 is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.

 The first linter was written by Stephen C. Johnson in 1978 while working in the Unix operating system at Bell Labs.
 After that, many other linters have appeared for different purposes and languages, not only C.

 The first linters used to check the source code and find potential optimizations for compilers.
 But, over the years, many other checks and analysis would be included in the process of linting.

 The usage of linters has also helped many developers to write better code for not compiled programming languages.
 As there is not compiling time errors, finding typos, syntax errors, uses of undeclared variables, calls to undefined or deprecated functions, for instance, helping developers to fix it faster and reduce bugs before execution.

 Linters have evolved